Some

 stripes, but most are green or golden colored.

-There’s even a low-growing variety called
+There’s even a low-growing variety called Buddha’s

-Buddha’s Belly, with swollen parts between the
+Belly, with swollen parts between the sections

-sections that resemble – unsurprisingly – a
+that resemble – unsurprisingly – a generous

-generous Buddha’s midriff.
+Buddha’s midriff.

-Some of Thailand’s common bamboo varieties tend
+Some of Thailand’s common bamboo varieties tend to

-large garden they can be a bit of a pain as they
+garden they can be a bit of a pain as they

 continually drop leaves.
-Being near these is
+Being near these is like

-pick up the leaves anyway.
+the leaves anyway.

-The taller members of the bamboo family can
+The taller members of the bamboo family can reach

 These are more dainty, and while they have the

-same hollow woody stems, they’re much less
+same hollow woody stems, they’re much less likely

-perch on a windowsill.
+a windowsill.

-Watering is more important for potted bamboo as
+Watering is more important for potted bamboo as it

-you bought it.
 They’ll have got it right.

-When planting very tall and slender bamboo
+When planting very tall and slender bamboo plants,

-will prevent wind from uprooting them or
+prevent wind from uprooting them or damaging

-damaging newly-formed roots.
-Tall bamboo plants
+newly-formed roots.
+Tall bamboo plants are best

 Newly planted bamboo needs frequent and liberal